-Philadelphia 76ers, Joel Embiid agree on a max contract extension: source
+Philadelphia 76ers, Joel Embiid agree on five-year, $148-million contract extension

 The 76ers have put their trust in Joel Embiid.

 Philadelphia bet its future on Embiid, signing one of the more talented, yet injury-prone, players in the game to a league maximum contract extension.

-A person familiar with the situation tells The Associated Press that Embiid and the Sixers have agreed on a $148-million, five-year extension and it could reach even more if the 7-foot centre reaches certain incentives.
-The person spoke on condition of anonymity Monday because the contract has not been officially announced.
+Embiid and the Sixers agreed on a $148 million, five-year extension and it could increase even more if the 7-foot centre reaches certain incentives.

-The extension starts with the 2018-19 season.
-He'll make $6.1-million this season in the final year of his rookie deal.
+The extension confirmed Tuesday starts with the 2018-19 season.
+He'll make $6.1 million this season in the final year of his rookie deal.

+Embiid tweeted a photo of himself early Tuesday with the caption, "The Process to be Continued......I LOVE YOU PHILADELPHIA #5MoreYears."

+"I'm so thrilled to be in this position," Embiid said.
+"I want to thank ownership, management, the coaches and most of all the fans, for supporting me throughout this whole process.
+I love this city and I'm so, so, so, so excited to be spending my next five years here and hopefully the rest of my career, God willing.
+Trust 'The Process."'

 Embiid's career has been riddled with injuries dating to his college career at Kansas and all three seasons with the Sixers.
 Embiid, the No. 3 overall pick in the 2014 draft, played only 31 games last season and had minor surgery in March to repair a torn meniscus in his knee.
-He has yet to practice or play in the preseason and was not in Boston on Monday night for Philadelphia's preseason game.
+He has yet play a preseason game.

 "He's a difference maker," coach Brett Brown said Monday.
 "He has a chance to be great.
 There's still lots of work to be done.
 When you look at his body of work ... he's really only been playing basketball for six years, he's just scratching the surface."

-The 23-year-old Embiid, a native of Cameroon, was only recently cleared to participate in 5-on-5 drills but the Sixers must feel confident enough in his health to offer him the max deal.
+The 23-year-old Embiid, a native of Cameroon, was only recently cleared to participate in 5-on-5 drills.
+But the Sixers must feel confident enough in his health to offer him the max deal.

 Or worried enough to lose him down the line without striking a deal.